Facial age estimation: Commercial use

 Commercial users of facial age estimation include Instagram and OnlyFans.
 In January 2025, John Lewis & Partners announced that had started using the technology to check the age of people shopping for knives on its website, to comply with UK legislation to limit knife crime.

 In the UK, several supermarket chains have taken part in Home Office trials of the technology to automate the checking of a customer's age when buying age-restricted goods such as alcohol.
 UK legislation introduced in January 2025 mandates robust forms of age verification hosting adult content viewable in the UK by July 2025.
 Allowable methods include facial age estimation.

+Criticism

+Adam Schwartz, a lawyer for the Electronic Frontier Foundation, criticized the use of facial age estimation software, noting its inaccuracy especially in cases of minorities and women, as was found in NIST's 2024 report.
+Twenty organisations jointly under European Digital Rights called the practice a "systematic and invasive processing of young people's data" that risks discriminatory profiling.